emacsmirror/nanowrimo/README.md

 Usage
 =====

-After installation simply type, M-x nanowrimo-mode RET and the current word count will appear in the modeline.
+After installation simply type, `M-x nanowrimo-mode RET` and the current word count will appear in the modeline.
 Moreover, the words per minute of the current session will also appear as well as an estimate of when you will meet today's goal, as set by `nanowrimo-today-goal`.
+When you are done writing simply turn it off with by typing `M-x nanowrimo-mode RET` again.

 If you wish to not show the current WPM or the estimate their display can be turned off, and a few other settings changed via customize: